We envision a world in which everyone is inventive and inspired to contribute to innovation.

 The Jerome and Dorothy Lemelson Center has led the study of invention and innovation at the Smithsonian since 1995, empowering the public to solve problems, navigate challenges, and effect real change in their lives and communities.
 Lemelson Center activities draw on the Smithsonian's vast collections of artifacts and archival materials, advance scholarship on the history of invention, share stories about inventors and their work, and nurture creativity in young people.
 The Center embodies a philosophy akin to that of the inventors we study, of valuing creativity and embracing the potential rewards of intellectual risk-taking.

 Through our presence in the Museum and our online and outreach programs, the Center aspires to be the nation’s leading resource for the history of invention and innovation.
-The Center continues to bring together the public, historians, museum professionals, and inventors to foster a better understanding of the role of invention in American history through exhibitions and programs, such as the annual New Perspectives symposium, the Inventive Voices podcast series and the Bright Ideas blog; to advance the field of invention scholarship through internship, fellowship, and documentation programs; and to support a new generation of innovative Americans through invention education activities, both on and off the National Mall.
+The Center continues to bring together the public, historians, museum professionals, and inventors to foster a better understanding of the role of invention in American history through exhibitions and programs; to advance the field of invention scholarship through internship, fellowship, and documentation programs; and to support a new generation of innovative Americans through invention education activities, both on and off the National Mall.